YosvanySS/ML_potential/README.md

 # xyz2qe
 The main goal of this Python script is to split the database for any Machine Learning Potential (MLP) in the format `*.xyz` into their respective input files of [Quantum Espresso (QE)](https://www.quantum-espresso.org/).
-The script executes QE locally for 2 seconds to determine the number of _k-points_ and Fast Fourier Transform (FFT) coefficients in the Z direction, which are used for parallelizing the code in the Cluster.
+The script executes QE locally for 2 seconds to determine the number of _k-points_ and Fast Fourier Transform coefficients in the Z direction (FFTz), which are used for parallelizing the code in the Cluster.